Skyward-Brawlhalla/Queen-Spy/README.md

 - ls -> list

 - dc -> discord

+Multiple commands more than 1 command names.
+For example `qsali` / `qsadli` / `qsaddli` all do the same thing.

 ## Get Clan List
 `qslscl` return a list of all clan members in game.